sbraford/provision-vagrant/README.md

 In the event that you'd like to contribute to `provision-vagrant` -- we follow the "fork-and-pull" git workflow

-- Fork the repository to your own Github account
+- Fork the repository to your own GitHub account
 - Clone the project to your machine
 - Create a branch locally with a succinct but descriptive name
 - Commit changes to the branch
 - Push changes to your fork
-- Open a PR in our repository from your forked branch
+- Open a PR in this repository from your forked branch

-Thanks!